Salicylate Toxicity Workup

 Monitoring peak concentration

-In overdoses, the peak serum concentration may not occur for 4-6 hours, so concentrations obtained before that time may not reflect peak levels. levels from 15-30 mg/dL are considered to be within the therapeutic range.
+In overdoses, the peak serum concentration may not occur for 4-6 hours, so concentrations obtained before that time may not reflect peak levels. levels between 15-30 mg/dL are considered to be within the therapeutic range.
 Signs and symptoms of toxicity begin to appear at levels higher than 30 mg/dL.
 A 6-hour salicylate level higher than 100 mg/dL is considered potentially lethal and is an indication for hemodialysis.
 Chronic ingestion can increase the half-life to longer than 20 hours.

-In significant ingestions, serum salicylate levels should be monitored at least every 2 hours until a peak has been reached and then every 4-6 hours until the peak falls into the nontoxic range.
+In patients with significant ingestions, serum salicylate levels should be monitored at least every 2 hours until a peak has been reached and then every 4-6 hours until the peak falls into the nontoxic range.

 Obtain measurements of serum electrolytes, blood urea nitrogen (BUN), creatinine, calcium, magnesium, and glucose.
 Repeat these tests at least every 12 hours until the salicylate level falls and the acid-base disturbance improves.
 If hemodialysis is required, testing is needed more frequently.

 Monitor serum potassium concentrations; normal levels may be difficult to obtain during alkalization therapy.
-Electrolyte levels should be obtained every 2-4 hours when the patient is being alkalized, because severe hypokalemia and other electrolyte abnormalities can occur.
+Electrolyte levels should be obtained every 2-4 hours when the patient is being alkalized because severe hypokalemia and other electrolyte abnormalities can occur.

 Urinalysis